luismendoza-ec/lu8-docs/README.md

 ![Lu8 Pong Screenshot](assets/images/lu8_pong.jpeg)

-**Lu8** is a fantasy virtual console built from scratch in **TypeScript/JavaScript**.
+**Lu8** is a fantasy virtual console built from scratch in **C++**, with a web-based port in **TypeScript/JavaScript** for easier development and testing.
 Inspired by systems like the NES, PICO-8, and TIC-80, it simulates a retro 8-bit console that never existed — but could have.
 It includes its own VM, assembly language, and a full browser-based development environment.

+You can try the web version at: [https://try.lu8.dev](https://try.lu8.dev)

 ## About the Project